mesosphere/dcos-kafka-service/docs/configure.md

 The Kafka scheduler runs as a Marathon process and can be reconfigured by changing values from the DC/OS web interface.
 These are the general steps to follow:

 1. Go to the `Services` tab of the DC/OS web interface.
-2. Click the name of the Kafka service to be updated.
+1. Click the name of the Kafka service to be updated.
-3. Within the Kafka instance details view, click the `Edit` button.
+1. Within the Kafka instance details view, click the menu in the upper right, then choose **Edit**.
-4. In the dialog that appears, expand the `Environment Variables` section and update any field(s) to their desired value(s).
+1. In the dialog that appears, click the **Environment** tab and update any field(s) to their desired value(s).
 For example, to [increase the number of Brokers][8], edit the value for `BROKER_COUNT`.
 Do not edit the value for `FRAMEWORK_NAME` or `BROKER_DISK` or `PLACEMENT_STRATEGY`.
-5. A `PHASE_STRATEGY` of `STAGE` should also be set.
+1. A `PHASE_STRATEGY` of `STAGE` should also be set.
 See "Configuration Deployment Strategy" below for more details.
-6. Click `Change and deploy configuration` to apply any changes and cleanly reload the Kafka service scheduler.
+1. Click **REVIEW & RUN** to apply any changes and cleanly reload the Kafka scheduler.
 The Kafka cluster itself will persist across the change.

 ## Configuration Deployment Strategy